What is a STEM Extension?

 - The STEM Extension is official once the student receives a new STEM EAD (Employment Authorization Document) card from USCIS

-- Working for a U.S. employer in a paid job (at least 20 hours per week) directly related to the student’s major area of study
+- Student is working for a U.S. employer in a paid job (at least 20 hours/week) directly related to the student’s major area of study.

-- Completed a degree in a field on the STEM-Designated Degree Program list
+- The student has completed a degree in a program on the STEM-Designated Degree Program list.

-- Exception: student is completing a thesis, dissertation, starred paper, or capstone
+- Exception for students completing a thesis, dissertation, starred paper, or capstone.

-- Working for a company that is registered with the E-Verify employment verification system and has an IRS Employer Identification Number (EIN)
+- Student is working for a company that is registered with the E-Verify employment verification system and has an IRS Employer Identification Number (EIN).

-- Has not exceeded 90 days of unemployment during their Post-Completing OPT
+- Student has not exceeded 90 days of unemployment during their Post-Completion OPT.

 - They have received their most recent degree (does not need to be a STEM-Designated Degree Program) from an SEVP-certified school that is currently accredited.